hametuha/never-let-me-go/readme.md

 You can also create **Resign Page** which displays message to your customer.

-"Are you sure to delete your account?
-We miss you."
+> Are you sure to delete your account?
+We miss you.

-**NOTICE**: Requires PHP 5.3 and over.

 ## Installation

-e.g.
+Search "Never Let Me Go" in admin screen.
+Altenatively, you can install it manually like below:

 1. Upload `never-let-me-go` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress